-However, the above definition of photoperiodism is not exacting and is susceptible of misinterpretation.
+However, the above definition is susceptible of misinterpretation.
 As early as 1938, Hamner and Bonner demonstrated that it is the long dark period (16 hours) that elicits the flowering response in Xanthium.
 By interrupting the dark period with a short light break, the plant remains vegetative and fails to flower.
 But the flowering response is maintained with 16 hours of dark period even though the light period (8 hours) is interrupted with a short period of darkness (Devlin 1975).

 Depending on their response to daylength, plants are classified as either long-day plants (LDP), short-day plants (SDP), or day-neutral plants (DNP).
 LDP and SDP apply to crops that are sensitive to photoperiod while DNPs are not sensitive, that is, they do not exhibit photoperiodism.
 Long-day plants are those in which crop response occurs when daylength is in excess of a critical length while the response of short-day plants occurs when daylength is below a certain critical length.
 Photoperiodic response also differs with variety within a species.

 Hopkins (1999) provided the following examples of crop types based on their sensitivity to photoperiod: